top of page

 3. Candidates for each office shall submit official candidate applications and affidavit forms.

-5. Candidates for each office shall write an officer candidate examination and receive a qualifying score.
+4. Candidates for each office shall write an officer candidate examination and receive a qualifying score (70%).

-Section 5.
+Section 4.
 Student officers will be elected at the Statewide Spring Leadership Conference to serve for one year or until their successors are elected.
 In the event a majority vote is not secured by any candidate a run-off election will be held between the two candidates having the highest number of votes.
 Their terms of office shall begin immediately after the annual conference at which they are elected.
-In the event that there are insufficient candidates for all offices the delegates shall determine if the duties of the office should be appointed to another officer or shall remain vacant.
+If there are insufficient candidates for all offices, the delegates shall determine if the duties of the office should be appointed to another officer or shall remain vacant.

 ARTICLE V